JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-api.md

 df
 ```

-6. **Concatenate items and display the resulting data frame:** Finally, extract and concatenate items from the DataFrame:
+6. **Concatenate items and display the resulting DataFrame:** Finally, extract and concatenate items from the DataFrame:

 ```kotlin
 val items = df.items.concat()